mrbusche/matthewbusche.com/_posts/2018-05-15-adding-java-properties-to-websphere-liberty.md

 What the heck does java:comp/env/string mean?

-Turns out it&#8217;s pretty obvious once you know.
-It&#8217;s a JNDI Entry in Liberty (Namespace binding in WebSphere).
+Turns out it's pretty obvious once you know.
+It's a JNDI Entry in Liberty (Namespace binding in WebSphere).
 You need to enter a new JNDI entry with a name of string/nw/environment with a value of dev, it, pt, prod, whatever your environment name is.
-This is generally something you&#8217;d add to a properties file, but considering this app is crazy old maybe that wasn&#8217;t an option.
+This is generally something you'd add to a properties file, but considering this app is crazy old maybe that wasn't an option.